United States Regiments & Batteries > New York > 82nd New York Infantry Regiment

 The Battalion lost 3 men killed, 1 mortally wounded, 1 officer and 7 men wounded, and 109 missing.

-June 25 Mustered out under Colonel Henry W. Hudson
+June 25 Mustered out under the command of Colonel Henry W. Hudson

 June 28 Veterans and Recruits transferred from the 42nd New York Infantry